 Under Section 5 and 9 of the Bihar Motor Vehicle Taxation (BMVT) Act, 1994, tax on vehicles is to be paid to the taxing officer in whose jurisdiction the vehicle is registered.
-The vehicle owner can pay the tax to the new taxing officer in case of change of residence/business, subject to the production of No Objection Certificate (NOC) from the previous taxing officer.
+The vehicle owner can pay the tax to the new taxing officer in case of change residence/business, subject to the production of No Objection Certificate (NOC) from the previous taxing officer.
 Further, the taxing officer may exempt the vehicle owner from payment of tax, if he is satisfied that the prescribed conditions have been fulfilled by the vehicle owner.
 The District Transport Officers (DTOs) are required to issue notice of demands to ensure timely realisation of tax.
 Non-payment of tax beyond 90 days attracts penalty at the rate of 200 per cent of the tax due.
-Under Section 22 of the BMVT Act, if the tax or penalty or both has not been paid in accordance with the provisions of the Act, an officer not below the rank of Inspector of Motor Vehicles or any other officer specially the by and detain it till the payment of tax.
+Under Section 22 of the BMVT Act, if the tax or penalty or both has not been paid in accordance with the provisions of the Act, an officer not below the rank of Inspector of Motor Vehicles or any other officer specially the authorised by State Transport Commissioner, may seize the motor vehicles and detain it till the payment of tax.